Clare's Law: History and nomenclature

 Appleton had seriously abused women in the past and the Greater Manchester Police (GMP) were aware of his violent history.
+A loophole in the Data Protection Act allowed domestic offenders to keep their prior criminal records confidential.
 Appleton had served three prison sentences before his relationship with Wood: six months for failure to comply with a restraining order; two years for harassment; and six years 'for holding a woman at knife-point for 12 hours'.
 Following her death, Wood's family stated that she would not have entered into a relationship with Appleton had she known of his violent past.

 In a report on Wood's case, the Independent Police Complaints Commission noted that there had been 'individual failings by officers who demonstrated in some cases a shocking lack of understanding about the nature of domestic violence'.
 In this connection, one commentator has noted that, given the GMP's failure, it is unclear whether Clare's Law alone would have prevented Wood's murder.
 Following Wood's death, her father campaigned to create legal means for police to warn potential targets of abuse of their partners' violent pasts.

 Historically, police in England and Wales have not responded effectively to domestic abuse.
-A 2014 report by Her Majesty's Inspectorate of Constabulary concluded that:The overall police response to victims of domestic abuse is not good enough.
+A 2014 report by His Majesty's Inspectorate of Constabulary concluded that:The overall police response to victims of domestic abuse is not good enough.
 Unacceptable failings in core policing activities, investigating crime, preventing crime, bringing offenders to justice and keeping victims safe are the principal reasons for this.In the United Kingdom, the Domestic Violence, Crime and Victims Act 2004 and the 2011 policy document Call to end violence against women and girls represent some recent attempts to combat domestic abuse.
 Additionally, the Crime and Security Act 2010 created two new legal structures—the domestic violence protection notice (DVPN) and domestic violence protection order (DVPO)—intended to protect potential targets of abuse from violence.